-High-end devices like iPhones and iPads have fuelled the creation of hundreds of complex games for a variety of target audiences.
+High-end devices like iPhones and iPads have fueled the creation of hundreds of complex games for a variety of target audiences.
 Given the potential future of this industry, many gaming studios are focusing on mobile game development.
-Here’s a look at factors that determine mobile game development costs and some cost-effective strategies for studios.
+So how can you estimate the cost involved in creating your mobile game?
+Though you can’t possibly estimate the exact cost at once, we can help you determine a range.

 Generalized figures on the exact cost of mobile game development are not of much use since true costs are dependent on a number of factors.
 The cost of development depends on the type of game, the complexity of the graphics and game art, mobile UI design as well as vendor costs.